Digits-Partners/Articles/README.md

 - The architecture illustrated above has a many-to-many structure where inputs and outputs have equal length, that is (T<sub>x</sub> = T<sub>y</sub>).
 However in the case of speech recognition, a one-to-many architecture is more suitable.
 Similarly a many-to-one architecture will fit better with sentiment analysis needs.
 Finally the encoder-decoder architecture (many-to-many with T<sub>x</sub> different from T<sub>y</sub>) works well for mahine translation purposes.

 - Unidirectional RNNs arichitecture put some training challenges, in particular when:
    - The RNN get deeper, the vanishing/exploding gradients prevent from properly learning the model parameters.
-See GRU section to see how this issue has been adressed.
+The GRU section describes how this issue has been adressed.
-   - Your prediction at time step t depends on information that comes later in the sequence. claasic RNNs only incorporetes previous information at each time step t.
+   - Your prediction at time step t, depends on information that comes later in the sequence.
+At each time step t, classic RNNs only incorporates information prior to t.
 The Bidirectional recursive neural networks (BRNN) architecture is more suitable in this case.